Aria-Mousavi/firm_growth_prediction/readme.md

-# Predictive Modeling for High-Growth Firms: A Risk-Adjusted Machine Learning Framework
+# Predictive Analytics for High-Growth Firms: A Risk-Adjusted Machine Learning Framework

 ## 📌 Project Executive Summary
 **The Business Challenge:** In economic development and venture capital, identifying "high-growth" firms (defined here as companies with a Compound Annual Growth Rate **(CAGR) > 20%**) is a high-stakes challenge.
 Standard statistical models often fail because they treat "missing a winner" and "betting on a loser" as equal mistakes.